MVukanichh/MVsCS2Config/.github/README.md

 MVukanichh's CS2 Config includes optimized config templates, as stated before, but also a closed-caption file used as a replacement for text mod and optimized launch options, thus two separate installation processes must be followed:

-> [!NOTE]
+> [!WARNING]
-> As of 14th of December 2023, Text Mods have been disabled in Counter-Strike 2.
-In order to work around that, closed-caption file must be created and used instead.
+> ~~As of 14th of December 2023, Text Mods have been disabled in Counter-Strike 2.
+In order to work around that, closed-caption file must be created and used instead.~~ As of 26th of April 2024, according to xPaw, Textmod (close-captions file) no longer works.

 #### Downloading the ZIP File